Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 In human parlance, they were raiders and special operators.
 They couldn’t afford to heedlessly wade into melee.
 They didn’t have the numbers.

 And that was true of HEAT, too.
-“That’s my cue,” the tall human said as a trio of Voidrippers lanced down what had once been a perfectly serviceable highway but was now a series of blasted holes in the bedrock, intent on delivering death to something at the far end.
-“They’re good, I’ve trained with ‘em.”
+"That’s my cue," the tall human said as a trio of Voidrippers lanced down what had once been a perfectly serviceable highway but was now a series of blasted holes in the bedrock, intent on delivering death to something at the far end.
+"They’re good, I’ve trained with ‘em."

-“They’re late.”
+"They’re late."

 Starfall shrugged.
-“Can’t always be helped.
-I’m being recalled by my captain, so…”
+"Can’t always be helped.
+I’m being recalled by my captain, so…"

-“Go.
-We’ve got a long few days of killin’ I think.”
+"Go.
+We’ve got a long few days of killin’ I think."

-“Ayup.”
+"Ayup."
 Starfall nodded behind that dark, glowing mask of his, and without another word he vaulted over an obstacle and charged back towards his own men.
 Something must have gone *badly* wrong somewhere.

 For the moment, they had a moment to breathe, tend to the dead and wounded, and much more importantly than even that, jump in more ammo and supplies.

-“Roki!” he called out to his second-in-command.
-“Let’s take advantage of the lull and set up camp.
-Get those portals through and built, so the Grand Army can come and play.”
+"Roki!" he called out to his second-in-command.
+"Let’s take advantage of the lull and set up camp.
+Get those portals through and built, so the Grand Army can come and play."

 The Hunters descended into probing attacks against the perimeter while the portal techs attended to their work.
 First Fang kept them at bay with skill and discipline, and relative ease: the probing attacks didn’t amount to much for quite a while.